-Who is the UK’s cheapest electricity supplier?
+Who are the UK’s cheapest electricity suppliers?

 - Outfox the Market

 - Together Energy

 - Utility Warehouse

 While the energy suppliers listed above are considered among the cheapest overall, it is important that you check the specific tariffs you are looking for.
 For this reason, we’ve taken the step of listing the 5 cheapest variable-rate, fixed-rate, and dual-rate tariffs below.

 Variable-rate tariffs are the most basic tariffs available from most suppliers and are often their default tariffs for new customers or existing customers whose contracts have expired.
 These tariffs’ prices are subject to change to reflect the ongoing cost of energy in the UK energy market, meaning they could increase or decrease making them quite unstable, however, your supplier is responsible for notifying you in advance if the price is going to be raised.